Genocs/genocs-library/src/Genocs.Metrics/README.md

 # .NET Core Base library

 This package contains a set of base functionalities designed by Genocs.
-The libraries are built using .NET standard 2.1.
+The libraries are built using .NET8

 ## Description

-Core NuGet package contains general purpose functionalities to be used on DDD services.
+Genocs.Metrics NuGet package contains general purpose functionalities to be used on DDD services.

 ## Support